-- Admission Application - Official transcripts for all prior academic work, including transcript from the institutions granting the qualifying Master's degree. - A cover letter that describes current leadership qualifications, professional goals, potential research topic(s), and why the student is applying to the degree program at Trident. - Updated curriculum vitae (resume) showing a minimum of five years of professional work experience in business. - Two letters of recommendation from references that speak to the potential and leadership qualifications in business. - A letter of support from a current or past employer that documents your ability to conduct practitioner research (may also serve as one letter of recommendation) - Writing sample-doctoral applicants are required to submit a scholarly writing sample evidencing their research and writing skills.
+- Admission Application. - Official transcripts from the institution granting the qualifying Master's degree. - A cover letter that describes current leadership qualifications, professional goals, potential research topic(s), and why the student is applying to the degree program at Trident. - Updated curriculum vitae (resume) showing a minimum of five years of professional work experience in business. - Two letters of recommendation from references that speak to the potential and leadership qualifications in business. - A letter of support from a current or past employer that documents your ability to conduct practitioner research (may also serve as one letter of recommendation) - Writing sample-doctoral applicants are required to submit a scholarly writing sample evidencing their research and writing skills.